OsioLabs/gatsbyguides.com_content/gatsby/what-is-gatsby.md

 ## Summary

-Gatsby ([https://www.gatsbyjs.org/](https://www.gatsbyjs.org/)) is a fun to use static site generator for [React](https://reactjs.org/) that makes it easy to create blazing fast websites.
+Gatsby ([https://www.gatsbyjs.org/](https://www.gatsbyjs.org/)) is a fun to use web application generator for [React](https://reactjs.org/) that makes it easy to create blazing fast websites.
 Gatsby provides a modern framework for turning content into feature-rich, visually engaging apps and websites.

 In this tutorial we'll: